 Important tip: Remember to enter the dates you will actually be travelling on (or at least dates on the same month), because accommodation prices change throughout the year.

-Even if you choose one of those 4 ways and get a free place to stay, I suggest setting aside some money to cover accommodation costs in case your arrangement for free accommodation doesn’t work out.
+Even if you find get a free place to stay, I suggest setting aside some money to cover accommodation costs in case your arrangement for free accommodation doesn’t work out.

 Travel budget for food